quadcode/client-sdk-react-example-app/README.md

 yarn install
 ```

-### 2. Copy the environment variables or create a new `.env.development.local` file with your own settings
+### 2. Copy the environment variables or create a new `.env.development.local` file with your own settings and change proxy settings in `vite.config.ts` if needed.

 ```bash
 cp .env.development.local.dist .env.development.local